DataDog/integrations-extras/stardog/README.md

 To install the Stardog check on your host:

-1. [Download the Datadog Agent][1].
+1. Install the [developer toolkit][2] on any machine.
-2. Download the [check.py file][2] for Stardog.
+2. Run `ddev release build stardog` to build the package.
-3. Place it in the Agent's `checks.d` directory.
+3. [Download the Datadog Agent][1].
-4. Rename it to `stardog.py`.
+4. Upload the build artifact to any host with an Agent and run `datadog-agent integration install -w path/to/stardog/dist/<ARTIFACT_NAME>.whl`.

 ### Configuration

 To configure the Stardog check:

 1. Create a `stardog.d/` folder in the `conf.d/` folder at the root of your Agent's directory.
 2. Create a `conf.yaml` file in the `stardog.d/` folder previously created.
 3. Consult the [sample stardog.yaml][3] file and copy its content in the `conf.yaml` file.
 4. Edit the `conf.yaml` file to point to your server and port, set the masters to monitor.